cortex-js/compute-engine/src/docs/guide-expressions.md

 Sometimes, things go wrong.

-When something goes wrong the Compute Engine uses an `["Error"]` expression.
+When something goes wrong the Compute Engine uses an `["Error", <cause>, <location>]` expression.

-The **first argument** of an `["Error"]` expression provides details about the nature of the problem.
+The `<cause>` argument provides details about the nature of the problem.
 This can be either a string or an `["ErrorCode"]` expression if there are additional arguments to the error.

-For example if the problem is that an argument of a function expression is not of the expected domain, an expression such as `["Error", ["ErrorCode", "'incompatible-domain'", "Number", "Anything"]]` could be returned to indicate that a value of domain `"Number"` was expected.
+For example if the problem is that an argument of a function expression is a boolean when a number was expected, an expression such as `["Error", ["ErrorCode", "'incompatible-domain'", "Number", "Boolean"]]` could be returned.

-The **second argument** of an `["Error"]` expression indicate the context of the error.
+The `<location>` argument indicates the context of the error.
 This can be a `["Latex"]` expression when the problem occurred while parsing a LaTeX string, or another expression if the problem was detected later.

 ### Parsing Errors